Skip to main content

 Also known as: 3/4 shot, flighted shot

-A knock-down shot is an approach shot deliberately hit with a lower, more controlled trajectory than normal — usually with more club and a shorter, three-quarter swing — to fight wind or control distance more precisely.
+A knock-down shot is an approach shot deliberately hit with a lower, more controlled trajectory than normal.
+This means usually with more club and a shorter, three-quarter swing.
+This means to fight wind or control distance more precisely.

 A knock-down shot is a controlled trajectory-reduction technique most commonly applied to approach shots (rather than off the tee, where the stinger shot serves a similar low-flight purpose).
-The standard method takes one or two more clubs than the shot would normally require, then makes a shorter, three-quarter-length backswing and follow-through with a slightly more forward ball position and a firmer, less flowing wrist release — the combination reduces launch angle and spin without necessarily reducing swing effort dramatically, since the extra club compensates for the shorter swing's reduced distance.
+The standard method takes one or two more clubs than the shot would normally require, then makes a shorter, three-quarter-length backswing and follow-through with a slightly more forward ball position and a firmer, less flowing wrist release.
+This means the combination reduces launch angle and spin without necessarily reducing swing effort sharply, since the extra club compensates for the shorter swing's reduced distance.

-The primary use case is wind: a lower ball flight is affected far less by crosswind and headwind than a normal, higher-launching shot, so a knock-down keeps the ball's landing spot far more predictable in gusty conditions than a full-swing shot with a taller trajectory would be.
-A secondary use is simply distance and trajectory control in calm conditions — some golfers prefer the more compact, controlled feeling of a knock-down for pressure shots or tight distances where a full swing feels like it introduces more variability.
+The primary use case is wind.
+This means a lower ball flight is affected far less by crosswind and headwind than a normal, higher-launching shot.
+As a result, a knock-down keeps the ball's landing spot far more predictable in gusty conditions than a full-swing shot with a taller trajectory would be.
+A secondary use is simply distance and trajectory control in calm conditions.
+This means some golfers prefer the more compact, controlled feeling of a knock-down for pressure shots or tight distances where a full swing feels like it introduces more variability.

-The knock-down shot differs from the stinger primarily in application and degree: a stinger is typically the most extreme, lowest-possible version of this concept, usually reserved for tee shots with a longer club, while a knock-down is a milder, more commonly used adjustment applied to a wider range of approach-shot situations.
-Both rely on the same underlying mechanism — reduced dynamic loft and a more compact swing — but a knock-down is a shot most intermediate golfers can learn with practice, while a full stinger requires more advanced control.
+The knock-down shot differs from the stinger primarily in application and degree.
+This means a stinger is typically the most extreme, lowest-possible version of this concept, usually reserved for tee shots with a longer club.
+At the same time, a knock-down is a milder, more commonly used adjustment applied to a wider range of approach-shot situations.
+Both rely on the same underlying mechanism.
+This means reduced dynamic loft and a more compact swing.
+This means but a knock-down is a shot most intermediate golfers can learn with practice.
+At the same time, a full stinger requires more advanced control.

 Into a strong headwind, a player takes one extra club, makes a shorter three-quarter swing with the ball slightly back in the stance, and knocks the approach down to a lower, more controlled trajectory that holds its line despite the wind.